Chapter 1: Reunions

 One thing that hooked me up to FoM was its cast, it's one of the few games that made me care so much about it, and that made me like almost everyone.
 Hence, the fanfics.
 On the other side, introducing my own characters in that universe is kind of easy, and I got to love them just as the cannon (alright, they are mine, who doesn't love one's own work? ;) ).

-Well, whatever the reasons that led me to write this sequel, I hope I won't disappoint everyone.
-Writing sequels is a real challenge, either in the commercial side or the fans' side, maybe that's why I'm giving this a try.
-Maybe it's even more challenging for a fandom, because you come from another fanwork, so you have to write something as worthy as the first one to keep readers enthusiastic about it.
-I don't know, it's just a thought that happen to cross my mind while writing this notes (which you may have already guess that I kind of like writing).
-Again, I hope you'll enjoy this work as I enjoy writing it, and I hope it won't be disappointing.
+I hope you'll enjoy this work as I enjoy writing it, and I hope it won't be disappointing.
 Maybe some parts will end up like "hey, this needed some more work, a little bit of more background", but I'll try to pull them the best I can.
 I'm restricting myself in the number of chapters and pages per chapter, so I don't end up writing another "beast" like Countdown.

-The talk about choosing either learning to play the piano or ballet for Valerie, Myona's daughter, has its base in the sort of game prequel "Tomorrow will be a brigther day", where a certain friend of Ares and Myona was a ballet dancer, while Ares played the piano.
-Just to wrap up things nicely, in case you haven't read that small fic/have completely forgotten it (I don't blame you, hahaha).
+The talk about choosing either learning to play the piano or ballet for Valerie, Myona's daughter, has its base in the sort of game prequel "Tomorrow will be a brighter day", where a certain friend of Ares and Myona was a ballet dancer, while Ares played the piano.
+Just to wrap up things nicely, in case you haven't read that small fic/have completely forgotten about it (I don't blame you, hahaha).